zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-oke/migrate-wls-oke.md

 To run this lab, you need to:

 - Have set up the demo on-premises environment to use as the source domain to migrate.
-- Have deployed a WebLogic on OCI domain using the marketplace.
+- Have deployed a WebLogic on OCI domain using the Oracle Cloud Marketplace.
 - Have migrated the application database from the source environment to OCI.

 ## **STEP 1:** Installing WebLogic Deploy Tooling